Give or Take

-Give or Take is the debut studio album by American singer-songwriter Giveon, released June 24, 2022, via Epic Records and Not So Fast.
+Give or Take is the debut studio album by the American singer-songwriter Giveon, released June 24, 2022, via Epic Records and Not So Fast.
 The album includes production from Cardo Got Wings, Boi-1da, Sevn Thomas, Jahaan Sweet, Rogét Chahayed, Don Mills, and Giveon himself, among others.

 Background

 Give or Take, which serves as the follow-up to Giveon's extended plays Take Time (2020) and When It's All Said and Done (2020), is Giveon's first full-length project, released after two years in the making.
 The album explores themes such as fame, love, and heartbreak.
 The album is structured in the form of a series of discussions between Giveon and his mother, with dialogue interspersed between some of the album's tracks.
 "The album concept is just me having a conversation with my mom", Giveon explained in an interview.
 "I am finally expressing to her everything I've been through for the last 18 to 24 months.
 As if I'm reading right out of a diary, I told her that I want to have a conversation.
 I just wanted it to be her and myself", he gave as the reason as to why he chose to omit guest features from the album.